 Workers’ Compensation

-Required in most states once you have employees.
-Covers medical expenses and lost wages if a technician is injured on the job.
-Pool service injuries include chemical burns, heat exhaustion, slip and fall, and repetitive motion injuries.
+Workers’ compensation is required in most states once you have employees.
+It covers medical expenses and lost wages if a technician gets hurt on the job.

 Bonding

 Some states or customers require pool service companies to be bonded.
-A surety bond protects the customer if you fail to complete contracted work or cause damage and refuse to pay.
+A surety bond protects the customer if you fail to complete contracted work or cause damage and do not pay for it.

 Documentation: Your Best Legal Protection